hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

-prepared student will complete an average of 3-3.5 hours of academic work per week over the length of a 15 week semester.*" This time estimate is independent of instructional mode, so although this course is being offered Online Synchronous, you should plan on spending the same amount of preparation, work, and “in class” time on this course as you would if you were taking the course face-to-face.
+prepared student will complete an average of 3-3.5 hours of academic work per week over the length of a 15 week semester.*" This time estimate is independent of instructional mode, so although this course is being offered Online Synchronous for the first two weeks, you should plan on spending the same amount of preparation, work, and “in class” time on this course as you would if you were taking the course face-to-face.